 Nine of your internship credits may be used: TE/KIN 802, 803, and 804 or CEP 801A, 802A, and 804A.
 To transfer these credits into the program be sure to include them in the second concentration area on your program planning form.
 To be used toward program requirements, they must be no older than five years at the time of graduation.

 What do I need to do to have my transfer credits evaluated?

 Transfer credits are evaluated by your academic advisor, John Olle, after you have been admitted to the program.
 To begin this process, send a copy of the course description, syllabus, and an official transcript to:

 Master of Arts in Education

 East Lansing, MI 48824

 This process may take several weeks.
 You will be able to see if the transfer credits are approved at STUINFO.
 If the credits are not approved, John Olle will be in touch with you regarding that decision.

 How does the MAED apply to Michigan teaching certificate requirements for renewal and professional certification?

 For Michigan certified teachers and teachers certified in other states seeking Michigan certification, the MAED qualifies as a planned program of study, which is one requirement toward Michigan renewal and professional certification.
 However, this program is not designed to provide State of Michigan endorsement nor initial teacher certification.
-For more information about certification and endorsement, please visit the Certification page on the College of Education web site.
+For more information about certification and endorsement in Michigan, please visit the Certification page on the College of Education web site.